mehulagg/gitlab/doc/administration/gitaly/praefect.md

 > - Introduced in GitLab 13.1 in [alpha](https://about.gitlab.com/handbook/product/gitlab-the-product/#alpha-beta-ga), disabled by default.
 > - Entered [beta](https://about.gitlab.com/handbook/product/gitlab-the-product/#alpha-beta-ga) in GitLab 13.2, disabled by default.
-> - In GitLab 13.3, disabled unless primary-wins reference transactions strategy is disabled.
+> - In GitLab 13.3, disabled unless primary-wins voting strategy is disabled.
 > - From GitLab 13.4, enabled by default.
-> - From GitLab 13.5, you must use Git v2.28.0 or higher on Gitaly nodes to enable trong consistency.
+> - From GitLab 13.5, you must use Git v2.28.0 or higher on Gitaly nodes to enable strong consistency.
-> - From GitLab 13.6, primary-wins voting strategy and `gitaly_reference_transactions_primary_wins` feature flag removed from the source code.
+> - From GitLab 13.6, primary-wins voting strategy and `gitaly_reference_transactions_primary_wins` feature flag were removed from the source code.

 Praefect guarantees eventual consistency by replicating all writes to secondary nodes after the write to the primary Gitaly node has happened.